pmgbergen/porepy/tutorials/Readme.md

 7. [stress_discretization](./stress_discretization.ipynb) describes the discretization method used for the vector version of 6. arising in the stress-strain relationship of Hooke's law.
 8. [contact_mechanics_with_AD](./contact_mechanics_with_AD.ipynb) delves deeper into the model classes and their use of the ad framework.
 9. [exporter](./exporter.ipynb) documents how to export data from PorePy for external visualization (e.g. ParaView).
+10. [equation_definition](./equation_definition.ipynb) details the steps required to set up and solve a mixed-dimensional partial differential equation with emphasis on the PorePy AD framework.
+11. [conventions](./conventions.ipynb) defines some conventions used in PorePy related to signs, boundary conditions etc.